Skip to main content

 Public Forms navigation

-On the GoFormz web app, navigate to the Public Forms tab to view and manage your Public Forms.
-Here you’ll create, manage, and share your Public Forms.
-You’ll also add Public Form credits.
+On the web app, navigate to the Public Forms tab to create and manage Public Forms and Public Form links.
+You'll also increase your available submission balance.

 The Public Forms landing page varies depending on whether you’ve sent any Public Forms.
 If you’re new to sending Public Forms, the landing page provides an overview of how to send a Public Form.